lichuang/libraft/README.md

 ## Acknowledgement
-libraft was ported from Etcd's raft module[etcd/raft](https://github.com/etcd-io/etcd/tree/master/raft) with some optimizing and improvement.
+libraft was ported from Etcd's raft module [etcd/raft](https://github.com/etcd-io/etcd/tree/master/raft) with some optimizing and improvement.
 Thanks to the etcd team for opening up such a great RAFT implementation.

 ## License
 libraft is licensed under the [Apache License 2.0](./LICENSE).